 Drilling started in early 1920 and had a highly publicized opening.
-Mildred Harris Chaplin, wife of screen legend Charlie, busted the ceremonial champagne bottle at the first derrick in San Clemente canyon.
+Mildred Harris Chaplin, wife of screen legend Charlie, busted the ceremonial champagne bottle at Wilde’s first derrick, in San Clemente canyon.

-Months into the work, Wilde was coming up empty.
+Months into the work, the Community Oil Project had found exactly nothing.
 The San Diego Sun, owned by John D. Spreckels’ arch-nemesis E.W.
 Scripps, poked enormous fun at the leader’s failing venture.

 “Reports that oil had been struck south of city hall were wildly investigated by a reporter… He discovered that a seepage… from the mayor’s twin-eight Rolls Royce had caused the report, the machine having been parked there overnight.”

 On March 1st, 1920, the Sun went too far for Wilde.

 “[The author is] from a northern city where one of your city officials is only too well known [implied Los Angeles where Wilde had lived, and failed in real estate in the 1880s and ‘90s]…

 [Your northern neighbors] were surprised you ever put him in office dumfounded at his re-election and amazed beyond measure that you continue to put up with him.
 San Diego must be virtuous if patience is anything to go by; but there comes a time when patience ceases to be a virtue…

 The ungentlemanly remarks and foul language he allows to come in print above his name must disgust even the worst…

 [Y]our mayor is to be pitied rather than censured, but it is a shame that your lovely city must be the goat and suffer such humiliations.
 You are laughed at, but what can you expect with your jazz cat gambles and brain storms?
 You have an exceptional county, get rid of your Wild mayor and San Diego will take her place at the top ranks.”